Measuring Evidence against Exchangeability and Group Invariance with E-values: Test martingales for group invariance

-In this section, we show how we may build such a test martingale for group invariance under a natural filtration.
-In particular, we consider a filtration that matches the group setting, sequentially revealing a growing sequence of subgroups $(\mathcal{G}_n)_{n \geq 0}$ and data $(X^n)_{n \geq 0}$.
-At each point in time $n$, we show how to construct an e-value for $\mathcal{G}_n$ invariance of $X^n$ conditional on the past data $X^{n-1}$, and then construct a martingale as their sequential product.
+There are three ways to look at test martingales.
+The first, and perhaps more common, is as a practical alternative to an e-process, since test martingales are often easier to construct.
+The second is as an e-process that is anytime valid for the fork-convex hull of a hypothesis $H$ \citep{ramdas2022testing}.
+The third way is as an e-process that is not just anytime valid, but \emph{adaptively anytime valid}: for every pair of stopping times $\sigma < \tau$,

-In this setup we actually need not pre-specify the group structure, which may have practical advantages.
-For example, an analyst may sequentially receive batches of data of different size, according to some unknown process.
-In such a setting, the analyst may only know what invariance they want to test when (the metadata of) the new batch has arrived; see Example \ref{exm:within_batch_exchangeability}.
+Standard anytime validity may be viewed as only requiring this for $\sigma = 0$.
+As test martingales satisfy a stronger validity condition, this necessarily makes them less powerful than e-processes in settings where this additional guarantee is not important.

-An under-appreciated fact about test martingales is that they offer a stronger guarantee than e-processes: they offer validity even if the data is generated by a different distribution in the null hypothesis at each moment in time (see e.g. the notion of fork-convexity in \citet{ramdas2022testing}).
-The downside of test martingales is that this stronger guarantee makes them less powerful than e-processes in settings where this additional guarantee is not important; see Remark \ref{rmk:induced_invariance} and the examples that follow it for a discussion.
+Unlike in the e-process setting, we do not allow arbitrary filtrations here, but we consider a natural filtration that matches the group setting, sequentially revealing a growing sequence of subgroups $(\mathcal{G}_n)_{n \geq 0}$ and data $(X^n)_{n \geq 0}$.
+At each point in time $n$, we show how to construct an e-value for $\mathcal{G}_n$ invariance of $X^n$ conditional on the past data $X^{n-1}$, and then construct a test martingale as their sequential product.

-In Appendix \ref{sec:impoverishing}, we discuss how we may reduce to a single orbit.
+In Appendix \ref{sec:impoverishing}, we reduce to a single orbit.
 This yields a simple null hypothesis: a uniform distribution on this orbit, so that admissible e-processes and martingales coincide.